lilou9221/mcgill_team2_capstone/README.md

 ## Features

-- **Automated Data Retrieval**: Retrieves soil property datasets from Google Earth Engine
+- **Automated Data Retrieval**: Launches parameterized Google Earth Engine exports with per-layer summaries and optional auto-start.
-- **Spatial Analysis**: Supports analysis of entire Mato Grosso state or user-specified 100km radius circles with intelligent edge handling when the circle falls near state boundaries
+- **Targeted Spatial Analysis**: Works on the full Mato Grosso extent or user-specified circular AOIs with validation and graceful edge handling.
-- **GeoTIFF Processing**: Exports data to GeoTIFF format with automated download from Google Drive
+- **Robust GeoTIFF Processing**: Clips, converts, and validates rasters before tabularisation, with an in-memory pandas pipeline and optional snapshots.
-- **H3 Hexagonal Grid**: Converts spatial data to H3 hexagonal grid for efficient spatial indexing
+- **H3 Hexagonal Grid**: Adds hex indexes and boundary geometry for efficient aggregation and map rendering.
-- **Suitability Scoring**: Calculates suitability scores (0-10) based on soil property thresholds
+- **Suitability Scoring**: Applies configurable thresholds (0–10 scale) with per-property diagnostics prior to final rollups.
-- **Interactive Maps**: Generates color-coded HTML maps with automatic browser opening
+- **Interactive Maps**: Generates PyDeck-based HTML visualisations and auto-opens them (configurable).
-- **Automated Workflow**: End-to-end pipeline from data retrieval to visualization
+- **Auditable Workflow**: Each stage can be run independently, and helper utilities exist to verify intermediate results.

 ## Installation